- Nursing (Associate's Degree) Admission Requirements

 - Register for the ACT through www.actstudent.org.
 SCC is a testing center.

-- The ACT will be waived for students who have earned a Bachelor's Degree (must include at least 36 hours of general education courses).
+- The ACT will be waived for students who have completed 45+transferable college hours, including at least 30 general education hours.

 Sliding Scale ACT/GPA

 - Must pass Dosage Calculations test with a score of 90% or above.

 - The test can be taken three times per calendar year, not to be taken twice in a 24-hour period.